 - 2.1 Godinton Primary School recognises that children arrive in the Foundation Stage with a wide range of skills, abilities and particular interests.
-Before the children start school staff obtain information from pre-school settings about the children who will be enrolling.
-Where possible we give Foundation Stage staff the opportunity to visit some pre-school settings, although it is not possible to visit them all as we often take children from over 20 different settings.
+Before the children start school, staff obtain information from pre-school settings about the children who will be enrolling.
+Where possible, we give Foundation Stage staff the opportunity to visit pre-school settings, although it is not always possible to visit them all as we often take children from over 20 different settings.
 Telephone calls are made where visits are not possible. - 2.2 Foundation Stage staff visit the homes of our new intake children in the summer term prior to the children starting in September.
 This provides the teachers and parents with the opportunity to talk about the child's particular interests and any issues of concern.
 Our Assistant Head (SENCO) supports Foundation Stage staff and families with any additional educational needs or disabilities in order to ensure that children's needs can be appropriately supported.
-Often the Assistant Head will work with families prior to their children starting at Godinton and the Family Liaison Officer may be involved too. - 2.3 We recognise that children's individuality means that they will cope with starting school in different ways.
+Often the Assistant Head will work with families prior to their children starting at Godinton and the Family Liaison Officer may be involved too.

+- 2.3 We recognise that children's individuality means they will cope with starting school in different ways.
 We invite all new starters into school during the summer term for story time sessions in order to familiarise them with the classroom and outdoor areas prior to joining us in September.
 We hold 'Stay and Play' sessions, where parents are invited into school to spend time with the children in their new environment.
 They also have the opportunity to come to lunch with their parents.
-At Godinton new Foundation Stage children start in groups during their first school week in September.
-The staggered start allows the children the opportunity to become familiar with the classroom environment.
-How this is structured is determined by the needs of the cohort.
-The younger children in the year (with birthdays from 1st April to 31st August) will usually start in groups first.
-We usually invite children to attend for mornings only (staying for lunch) for the first few days after starting at Godinton.
+In September, we implement a carefully considered transition process, which is structured according to the needs of the cohort.
+Usually, the children will start school in smaller groups, so that our large open-plan environment is quieter, calmer and less overwhelming during the first few days of school.
+Children will attend 2-hour sessions for the first three days, half the cohort in the mornings and half in the afternoons.
+These smaller groups will allow staff to focus on building important relationships with the children in their class.
+Following this, children will attend school for mornings and lunchtimes only for one week.
 Most children then attend full time.
-Where, the school has concerns about a child's ability to attend school full time, this will be discussed with parents.
-Or if parents have concerns, this should be raised by the school.
-A plan may be put in place to support a child in working towards full time attendance.
-A part time timetable may, for example, be suggested as a way of supporting children with a high level of SEND.

-- 2.4 Children are sorted into four registration groups of up to 15 children.
+Should staff or parents have concerns regarding a child's ability to attend full-time, opportunities will be provided for all parties to discuss the best course of action together, with the child's best interests at the forefront.
+A plan may be put in place to support a child in working towards full time-attendance, following discussion with the class teacher, SENCO and Headteacher.
+For example, a part-time timetable may be suggested as a way of supporting a child with a high level of SEND. - 2.4 Children are sorted into four registration groups of up to 15 children.
 Two registration groups will then join to make one class led by a teacher and supported by a Teaching Assistant (TA).
 This will give two classes in the year group.
-In term 5 the children will be assigned a house group colour and parents will be informed of this. - 2.5 We recognise that children arrive at school with a wide variety of skills, abilities and particular interest.
-We understand that each child is a competent learner, so we start from the children, finding out about them before planning experiences to intrigue, challenge and extend their learning.
+In term 5, the children will be assigned a house group colour and parents will be informed of this. - 2.5 We recognise that children arrive at school with a wide variety of skills, abilities and particular interests, and we tailor our curriculum in response to this.
+We understand that each child is a learner, and use our knowledge of the cohort to plan experiences that intrigue, challenge and extend their learning.